Quantum subspace alignment for domain adaptation: Introduction

-In this paper, a quantum version of the classical SA algorithm is proposed.
-In the data preprocessing, we adopt the quantum principal component analysis (qPCA) to transform the given data sets from the original $D$-dimensional space to their $d$-dimensional subspaces in $O(d \log D)$ where $d \ll D$~\cite{lloyd2014quantum}.
-Compared with the classical SA requiring runtime in $O(D^{2} d)$, the quantum subspace alignment algorithm (qSA) can be implemented on a quantum computer in $O(\poly(\sqrt{D}))$ achieving quadratic speedup~\cite{shao2018quantum}.
-In addition, the quantum nearest-neighbor algorithm~\cite{wiebe2018quantum,dang2018image}, a local classifier and the quantum support vector machine algorithm (qSVM)~\cite{rebentrost2014quantum}, a global classifier can be performed on the subspace data sets to classify the target labels with quadratic and exponential speedup respectively.
-Therefore, the whole procedure of the qSA can be implemented with at least quadratic speedup compared to the classical SA.
+In this paper, two quantum versions of the SA are proposed.
+One method, the quantum subspace alignment algorithm (QSA) can be implemented on a universal quantum computer with quadratic speedup in the number and dimension of the given data.
+In the data preprocessing, we adopt the quantum principal component analysis (qPCA)~\cite{lloyd2014quantum} to transform the given data from the original $D$-dimensional space to their $d$-dimensional subspaces in time $O(d \log D)$ where $d \ll D$.
+Subsequently, the coordinates of the labelled source domain subspace are aligned to the target domain subspace coordinates by the quantum basic linear algebra subroutines.
+Compared with the classical SA requiring runtime in $O(D^{2} d)$, the QSA can be implemented on a universal quantum computer in $O(\poly(\sqrt{D}))$.
+The other method, the variational quantum subspace alignment algorithm (VQSA), can be performed on the near term quantum devices through a variational hybrid quantum-classical procedure.
+Subsequently, a classifier can be performed on the subspace data to predict the target labels.
+To evaluate the performance of the VQSA, two different types of numerical experiments utilizing the synthetic data sets and the Iris data set are presented.
+Based on the parameterized quantum circuits and the classical optimization process, the VQSA can achieve competitive performance compared with the classical SA.

 The contents of this paper will be arranged as follows.
-The classical SA will be briefly reviewed in section \ref{sec:classical SA}.
-Based on the classical SA, the qSA will be presented in section \ref{sec:quantum SA}.
-Specifically, the source and target domain data is preprocessed by the qPCA to obtain the corresponding subspace data in section \ref{subsec:data preprocessing}.
-Subsequently, the qSA will be implemented in section \ref{subsec:SA}.
-The target labels will be predicted through the local and global classifiers in section \ref{subsec:classification}.
-Afterwards, the algorithmic complexity of the classical and quantum SA will be discussed in \ref{sec:complexity}.
-In addition, the qSA is extended to the quantum kernel subspace alignment algorithm (qKSA) in section \ref{sec:qKSA}.
-Finally, we make a conclusion in section \ref{sec:conclusion}.
+The classical SA will be briefly reviewed in section~\ref{sec:classical SA}.
+Based on the classical SA, the QSA will be presented in section~\ref{sec:QSA}.
+Specifically, the source and target domain data are preprocessed by the qPCA to obtain the corresponding subspace data in section~\ref{subsec:data preprocessing}.
+Subsequently, the QSA will be implemented in section~\ref{subsec:SA}.
+We analyze the algorithmic complexity of the classical and quantum SA to demonstrate the superiority of the QSA in section~\ref{subsec:complexity}.
+The implementation of the VQSA is shown in section~\ref{sec:VQSA}.
+Two different specific configurations namely the end-to-end VQSA in section~\ref{subsec:E2E_VQSA} and the matrix-multiplication-based VQSA in section~\ref{subsec:MMB_VQSA} are provided.
+In addition, the numerical experiments are presented in section~\ref{sec:numerical experiments}.
+Finally, we make a conclusion and discuss some open questions in section~\ref{sec:conclusion}.